Appointment New Patient Appointment or 214-645-8300

 For patients who require a wheelchair, our multidisciplinary Wheelchair and Durable Medical Equipment Clinic evaluates patients for their equipment needs.
 The team makes sure the equipment is fitted properly and can be easily transported by patients and their family members.

-Clinical Trials for Cerebral Palsy
+What Clinical Trials Are Available for Cerebral Palsy?

 As an academic medical center, UT Southwestern is dedicated to improving understanding and treatment of diseases such as cerebral palsy.